canonical/juju-dashboard/HACKING.md

 juju status
 ```

-Then port forward to the dashboard instance so that the dashboard can be access
+Then port forward to the dashboard instance so that the dashboard can be accessed
 from outside the Multipass container:

 ```shell